 Last weekend we went to Longhorn’s Steakhouse for dinner.
 It was fabulous!
-I kept seeing the commercial for this Parmesan Crusted Chicken and every time I would see it, my mouth would water.
+The commercial on T.V. for their newest entree — Longhorn’s Parmesan Crusted Chicken would make my mouth water every time I saw it.

 I made my version of it last night and it was SO good!
 Stephen even said it was his new favorite.
 I paired it with green beans and mashed potatoes and the homemade artisan bread that I shared before.
 It was a wonderful restaurant meal for a fraction of the price!